Robert Jacobe: Family

 He was born at Higher Bockhampton, now Stinsford, in Dorset, the second son of Robert Jacob and Anne Steldon.
 The Jacob family were descended from William Jacob, who was living in Tolpuddle in 1450.
 Robert always valued his association with both towns, and when he applied for a coat of arms he described himself as Robert Jacob of Tolpuddle and Bockhampton.

 In about 1603 he married Mary Lynch (died 1622), widow of David Targett (died 1602), who was reputedly a sailor; she was the daughter of William Lynch (or Linch), a merchant of Southampton.
 She had one surviving son, William Targett (died 1627), a soldier who served in Denmark, by her first husband.
 Mary was a colourful character with a reputation for rather bawdy wit, who once publicly ridiculed the Spanish Ambassador, Count Gondomar and quarrelled publicly with Sir John Davies' wife, Eleanor Touchet.
 She was known to her numerous critics as "Lusty Mall Targett, the sailor's widow".
-Despite much gossip, she seems to have been a loyal wife, who lobbied vigorously on her husband's behalf for royal office and favour.
+Despite much gossip about her immoral life, she seems to have been a loyal wife, who lobbied vigorously on her husband's behalf for royal office and favour.
 She and Robert has five children, Robert junior, Arthur, Francis, Mary junior and Anne.
 All of their children were still alive in 1617 when they are mentioned in their grandfather William Lynch's will (of which Lady Jacobe was the executor); but only the younger Mary is definitely known to have been still living in 1623.
 She married Sir James Hamilton of Manor Elieston, a cousin of the Earl of Abercorn.